-The David C. Bigelow '44 Learning Center
+The David C. Bigelow '44 Learning Center is FREE and is open to ALL students.

 Accommodations at Avon Old Farms School

 Avon Old Farms School offers a structured learning environment for students.
-While Avon enthusiastically makes available a variety of supportive resources for students, it is not a special needs school and is not equipped to provide individualized educational programs for students with severe physical, cognitive, or mental disabilities.
+While Avon enthusiastically makes available a variety of supportive resources for students, it is not a special needs school and is not equipped to provide individualized educational programs for students with severe physical, cognitive, or emotional disabilities.
 The School does comply with the Americans with Disabilities Act and is willing to implement or make reasonable accommodations to its practices, policies, and procedures in order to meet the needs of students with documented learning or behavioral disabilities.
 However, accommodations must be reasonable and must NOT fundamentally alter the academic program at Avon Old Farms School.
 All students, regardless of disability, will be held to the School’s standards for academic achievement and personal conduct.

 Accommodations May Include: